ITSM and the Role of the Business Relationship Manager

 The role of the Business Relationship Manager is relatively new in ITSM.
 What is it, and how can it help your organization.

-Every year there is a trending topic on the ITSM conference circuit, in 2014 one of the subjects that seemed to be on every program was business relationship management (BRM).
-Do you need to add this capability to your organization, or is business relationship management just the latest buzz word, something that will go out of fashion quickly?
-What is business relationship management?
+One of the trending topics in ITSM is business relationship management (BRM) and the role of the Business Relationship Manager.
+Do you need to add this capability to your organization, or is business relationship management just the latest buzzword, something that will go out of fashion quickly?

-‘The Process or Function responsible for maintaining a Relationship with the Business.
+Business relationship management was an addition to ITIL® in the 2011 edition of the framework.
+ITIL defines it: ‘The Process or Function responsible for maintaining a relationship with the business.
 Business Relationship Management usually includes:

 - Managing personal Relationships with the Business managers

 - Ensuring that the IT Service Provider satisfies the Business needs of the Customers